SirvanD/Princes-Theatre/README.md

 - React <br/>
 - Sass for CSS <br/>
 - Axios for API calls
+- React Testing Library for unit testing

-## Instruction: How to run and test
+## Instruction: How to run, install and test

 - Clone the project by `git clone https://github.com/SirvanD/Princes-Theatre.git` <br/>